BallOfEnergy1/Spool/README.md

 ## Current Progress
 Spool itself is stable; however, issues can arise when paired with other mods.

-Chunk loading/generating is *mostly* fixed; however, some issues may arise with incompatible mods.
 ### Spool can corrupt your worlds!
-Be cautious when it comes to using Spool on worlds that you care about, especially if pairing it with potentially incompatible mods!
+Be cautious when it comes to using Spool on worlds that you care about, especially when using it with potentially incompatible mods!

 [![Build and test](https://github.com/BallOfEnergy1/Spool/actions/workflows/build-and-test.yml/badge.svg?branch=master)](https://github.com/BallOfEnergy1/Spool/actions/workflows/build-and-test.yml)